burlachenkok/exploring-python3/python3-note.md

 * Amount of sent and received bytes via Communication Network
 * Stack Summary.
 That gives you the view of stacks.

-Process Monitor not only produce statistic but produces pretty detailed information about system calls devoted to Registry, Filesystem, Network, Creation of Threads inside your Python interpreter, and Load Dynamic Libraries.
-Also, Process Monitor not only detects one of these event types, but also provides you with a calling stack at the moment of the call, arguments for a call (such as the name of the file in case of file activity), and exports this information into Comma Separated Values (CSV) text file, that can be opened e.g. in Office tools such as Microsoft Excel.
+As we have mentioned Process Monitor not only produces statistics but produces pretty detailed information about system calls devoted to Registry, Filesystem, Network, Creation of Threads inside your Python interpreter, and Load Dynamic Libraries.
+Also, Process Monitor not only detects one of these event types, but also provides you with a calling stack at the moment of the call, arguments for a call (such as the name of the file in case of file activity), and exports this information into Comma Separated Values (CSV) text file, that can be opened e.g. in Microsoft Office tools such as Microsoft Excel.

 In addition to getting aggregated statistics about some events, the *Tools->Count Occurrences* can be obtained.